boblikut/GmodSpawnPointUtil/README.md

 # Gmod Spawn Point Util

+Very simple util that make easier creating of spawnpoints tables

 ### Commands:
 * sputil_print - print all your spawnpoints
 * sputil_add - add new spawnpoint(your pos + Vector(0,0,up) (you can edit up on second line of script))